Improve the Comfort of Your Home Starting in Your Attic

 Not ready to crawl up there with a thermometer?
 No worries—your home will usually send up a few distress signals if the attic’s overheating:

-• Sky-high energy bills – Your AC is likely working overtime to fight the heat seeping down.
+- Sky-high energy bills – Your AC is likely working overtime as your cool air seeps up, and that stifling heat bleeds down.

-• Uneven temperatures in your home – That one room that’s always too warm?
-Blame the attic.
+- Uneven temperatures in your home – That one upstairs room that’s always too warm?
+That heat is almost certainly coming from the attic above.

 Causes of Hot Attics: What’s Turning Up the Heat?